Frequently Asked Questions

 336 miles from Lake Havasu City to Tucson.

 14 miles south of Tucson.

 CAP cost approximately $4 billion to construct.
 According to the contract with the federal government, $1.65 billion has to be repaid.

 The average size of the aqueduct in its beginning is 80 feet across the top and 24 feet across the bottom and the water is 16.5 feet deep.
 The oversized section of the canal, which acts as an internal reservoir system, is 160 feet across the top and 80 feet across the bottom.

 The concrete is 3.5 inches thick and, in some areas, it is reinforced with steel rebars.

 Due to the design, constant delivery system and efficient operation methods, CAP’s average annual evaporation loss during a normal, non-shortage year is approximately 4.5 percent, or 16,000 acre feet from the aqueduct and 50,000 acre feet from Lake Pleasant.
 Seepage losses are 0.6 percent, or 9,000 acre feet per year.

 The Bureau of Reclamation (Reclamation) made studies of this possibility and found the cost to be prohibitive.
 Covering the canal would have quadrupled the $4 billion the project originally cost.

-There are three classifications of users: municipal (e.g., cities such as Phoenix, Mesa, and Scottsdale), agricultural (we commonly deliver water to agricultural irrigation districts such as the Maricopa-Stanfield Irrigation District), and Indian communities (12 tribes have allocations).
+There are two classifications of users: municipal and industrial (e.g., cities such as Phoenix, Mesa, and Scottsdale), and tribal communities (12 tribes have allocations).

 The entire length of the canal is fenced and CAP has a security force that patrols the canal by land and by air.
 There are alarms at all key structures, pumping plants, turnouts, and check structures.
 Regular water quality tests also would alert us to contamination.